webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

       - outbound: the NIC(NSG 2) will take precedence.
       - ![nsg rules](img/nsg.PNG)
 - **Network Virtual Appliance (NVA)**
-  - software virtual machine with the same functionality. e.g. **Cisco Firewall** can be used as a gateway to public internet.
+  - software virtual machine with the same functionality.
   - from providers in **Azure Marketplace**.
+  - e.g. Virtual Network Gateway to **Cisco Firewall** then to VNET.
 - **Peering**
   - seamless connection of two or more VNets. function as single VNet.
   - managed as separate resources, but communicate as single resource.